Ken’s been in touch with his old west town layout:

 A big thanks to Rob and Kenneth.

-I couldn’t find Kenneth’s orginal post, but while looking for it I found another American West layout from another chap called Ken (pretty sure it’s not the same one).
+I couldn’t find Kenneth’s orginal post for his old west town layout, but while looking for it I found another American West layout from another chap called Ken (pretty sure it’s not the same one).
 It’s got bags of character so here it is.

 That’s all today folks.
 Don’t forget the Beginner’s Guide is here if you want to pick up all the tips and tricks the easy way.